 Prior to joining Stanford, David was a Research Associate (Reservoir Geophysics) at Edinburgh Time-Lapse Project at Heriot-Watt University in Scotland, leading a research project in collaboration with Equinor from 2016 to 2018.
 He was also a Technology Consultant at Equinor's Research Center in Bergen, Norway.
 He was then a Chevron CoRE Postdoctoral Fellow at Stanford from 2018 to 2021.

-David obtained his PhD in Reservoir Geophysics from Heriot-Watt University, UK, in 2016, and B.Eng (Petroleum Engineering) from China University of Petroleum in 2011.
-His research interests include Bayesian Evidential Learning, reservoir modelling and updating, uncertainty quantification, time-lapse reservoir monitoring.
-David has authored more than 10 publications in peer-reviewed journals and internarial conferences.
-He was awarded the SEG Frans and Alice Hammons Award in 2014.
+David received his PhD in Geosciences from Heriot-Watt University, UK, in 2016, and B.Eng from China University of Petroleum in 2011.
+His research interests include data science for geosciences, geological uncertainty quantification, and decision making under uncertainty.
+He has authored tens of articles in peer-reviewed journals and international conferences on these topics.

 Honors & Awards